Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/07/murdle-murdoku-and-murder-mysteries/index.md

 Why did these things become so popular?
 What can we learn from them?

+{{% update %}}
+Good news!
+Rejoice!
+I've actually found a great idea and made my own puzzle book since writing this article!
+It's called [Murderooms](/blog/2026/08/murderooms-a-new-crime-puzzle) and you should be able to buy it in most bookstores or from my [online store](https://thewaywardmelody.com) soon.
+It also has a free demo if you want to try it.
+{{% /update %}}

 ## Why They Blew Up

 The puzzles inside _Murdle_ are bog standard grid logic puzzles of the smallest variety.
 These things have existed for ages and there are countless books with 100 of them inside.